5 Tips for Creating Secure Passwords

 Password Safety Tip #3: Avoid sharing passwords.

 Passwords should always be kept confidential.
 Users within the organization should not divulge their passwords to anyone, including other coworkers or friends.
 The more people who have access to a password, the more likely it is for that password to get passed on to others who may abuse it.

 Password Safety Tip #4: Don’t keep passwords written down near computers.

 Remembering all the different passwords for all the different systems and accounts can be difficult, and that’s why many people take to posting their passwords on a notepad or sticky note on their computer monitor.
 While it’s fine to write down passwords, they should never be kept out in the open where anyone can see them.

-Password Safety Tip #5: Utilize a password manager.
+Password Safety Tip #5: Utilize a password generator or manager.

 A password management service will generate secure passwords that are extremely difficult to crack.
 It also eliminates the need to remember multiple passwords every time a new account is opened.
 Password managers create a strong, reliable password every time a new account is needed on a website, storing all passwords a single location.
 These passwords are then accessible through one master password.